Alia5/GlosSI/Readme.md

   Go to your windows sound mixer and reset you default playback device - It should be fixed, even for the next shortcut launches

+* **Q: Multiple different controllers are not working**

+  A: Will probably be fixed in the long run, for now we have to wait for a new ViGEm release.

 * **Q: Hitting the Steam Button + RT to take a screenshot doesn't work**

   A: Another limitation that most likely won't be fixed, even if Steam would take a screenshot, you'd most likely get just a blank image